yaya2devops/terraform-beginner-bootcamp-2023/_site/journal/week1.md

 ```
 > Looks like TOML Baby! whats that?
 Eeeeh [long story.](https://github.com/yaya2devops/aws-cloud-project-bootcamp/tree/main/ddb#toms-obvious-minimal-language-files)

-8. Run `tf plan` only and [it will pick](../assets/1.1.0/varplan.md) it up.
+8. Run `tf plan` only and [it will pick](../assets/1.1.0/varplan.md) it up.<br>

-When doing TF Cloud, You must configure this manually as Terraform variables . ( And not the environment variable we previously used for AWS)
+When doing TF Cloud, You must configure this manually as Terraform variables . <br>( And not the environment variable we previously used for AWS)
 ![TF CLOUD Env Var vs TF Vars](../assets/1.1.0/envstfvar.png)
 9. Create an fork file of the terraform.tfvars with `.sample`extension and add the content.
 ```
 user_uuid="f6d4a521-8a07-4b3f-9d73-2e817a8dcb3d"
 ```
 > terraform.tfvars is ignored.
 Good alternative to not waste this.
 10. Delete your  and try this command to see if it does the job.
 ```yaml
 cp $PROJECT_ROOT/terraform.tfvars.example $PROJECT_ROOT/terraform.tfvars
 ```
 11. It does, now in `gitpod.yml` add the above to the terraform block to look like:
 ```yaml
   - name: terraform